aroraharsh23/abc/troubeshoot.md

    ```
    kubectl get configmaps -n <namespace> kube-cnc-router -o yaml
    ```
    Look for Empty field in the data section of configmap.
-A typical 2 node data section would
+A typical 2 node data section would look like:

    <img src="images/router-cmap-data.png" width="600" height="300">

-4. Verify Node config
+4. Verify Node config:
-   - CNC interface "cncvxlan<md5_of_namespace>" got created
+   - CNC interface "cncvxlan<md5_of_namespace>" should getcreated
-       - assigned VTEP IP same as the corresponding router gateway entry in ADC
+       - assigned VTEP IP shoud be same as the corresponding router gateway entry in ADC
-       - status of interface is UP and RUNNING
+       - status of interface should be UP and RUNNING
-   - iptable rule port got created.
+   - iptable rule port should created.
        - port should be same as that of vxlan created on ADC

    <img src="images/slave-1.png" width="600" height="300">